roshinc/release-calendar-filter-for-crunchyroll/README.md

   <img alt="GIF of some hidden count elements chaging" src="promo/GIFs/HiddenCount.gif">
 </p>

 This element displays the episodes that are hidden for all the days.
-When the count get changed there is a short animation to indicate that there was a change.
+When the count changes there is a short animation to indicate that there was a change.

-Both the animation and the element itself can be hidden in the extensions's option page.
+Both the animation and the element itself can be hidden in the extension’s option page.

 ### The Smaller Progress elements